infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 This reduces the need to create custom component wrappers and name them.
 Syntax is available for common html elements.
 See the reference for the full [list of elements](https://github.com/chakra-ui/chakra-ui/blob/develop/packages/system/src/system.utils.ts#L9) supported.

-Chakra factory function can also that convert jsx element to chakra-enabled components so you can pass style props to them.

 For example `react-datepicker` can be wrapped in chakra factory function to be possible to pass style props to `<DatePicker />`

 Example: